 |or||returns True if at least one boolean expression is True|

 |not||reverses the value of a boolean expression|

-The code below demonstrates uses of each of the operators listed above.
+The code below demonstrates each of the operations listed above.

 Here's the output.
 As always, ensure you understand the output based on the code example.